OCA/purchase-workflow/purchase_work_acceptance_evaluation/README.rst

 To configure this module, you need to enable wa evaluation:

-* Go to Purchase > Configuration > Settings > Enable `Enable Evaluation on Work Acceptance` in `Work Acceptance`
+- Go to Purchase > Configuration > Settings > Enable Enable Evaluation
+  on Work Acceptance in Work Acceptance

 Usage
 =====

 **Usual process of Purchasing with Work Acceptance Evaluation**

-#.
-Create a new Work Acceptance (either directly or from purchase order)
+1. Create a new Work Acceptance (either directly or from purchase order)
-#.
-On Evaluation tab, each evaluation criteria will be editble based on its Settings.
+2. On Evaluation tab, each evaluation criteria will be editble based on its Settings.

 Bug Tracker
 ===========